der0005/ApiTest/README.md

 ## Information
-This project is a test.
+This is a test project that involves creating an API that handles hiking trails.

-The API is based on RESTFul using Jersey framework.
+The API is based on RESTFul using the Jersey framework.

 A simple database is used for test purposes which limits the number of users.
 The database is not thread safe.

-When the server is initiated data are included in the database.
+When the server is initiated, user information is included in the database.
-RouteService.java (route test data)
+* RouteService.java (route test data)
-UserService.java (user test data)
+* UserService.java (user test data)

-Below is the preset user information.
+Below are the preset user information.

 |user| username  | password  | clearance  |
 |---|---|---|---|